januszoles/ish/tmux.md

 `server > n num of session > n num of windows > n num of panes`

-Inside serwer it creates session and inside session it creates a window and inside windows it creates panes.
+Inside server it creates session and inside session it creates a window and inside windows it creates panes.

 1. start tmux session
 ```